Backblaze B2 Vs Wasabi: Top Four Comparisons in 2023

 There is little difference in the baseline cloud storage pricing between Wasabi and Backblaze B2 object storage when using more than one TB of storage.

 If you need less than 1TB of storage, then Wasabi might not be a good fit because they charge for a minimum of 1TB of data.
-Even if you don’t store any data, then will still bill you for 1TB.
+Even if you don’t store any data, they will still bill you for 1TB though.

-When you start scaling up your business, you will see the profound differences when extensive data needs to be stored and downloaded because these incur egress charges.
+When you start scaling up your business, you will see the differences when large amounts of data need to be stored and downloaded because downloading will incur egress charges.

 Wasabi charges you a minimum of 90 days when creating a file.
 If you are burning your data regularly, i.e. weekly full backups with a retention period of a month, then you will see that Wasabi’s storage costs will be three times more than Backblaze’s.